 Grann may have speculated that innocents are more protected with the death penalty than they are with lesser sentences.
-But, why would an anti death penalty article so speculate?
-It wouldn't, of course.
-But, maybe it's true.
+But, why would an anti death penalty activist so speculate?
+He wouldn't, of course.
+But, it's true.

 p 9 (C) In 2000, after thirteen people on death row in Illinois were exonerated, George Ryan, who was then governor of the state, suspended the death penalty.